mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 1) In your Jenkins interface, select **Manage Jenkins > Global Tool Configuration**.
 A new page opens where you can register different tools with Jenkins.
 2) In the **MATLAB** section of the **Global Tool Configuration** page, locate and click **Add MATLAB**.
 The section expands and enables you to specify the name and installation location of MATLAB.
-3) specify the name for your desired MATLAB version in the **MATLAB Name** box, and enter the full path to the MATLAB root folder in the **MATLAB root** box.
+3) specify the name for your desired MATLAB version in the **Name** box, and enter the full path to the MATLAB root folder in the **MATLAB root** box.
 To register MATLAB as a tool, you are not required to select **Install automatically**.
 4) To confirm your choices, click **Save** at the bottom of the page.

 For example, register MATLAB R2020b as a Jenkins tool on your Windows-based local agent.